legendarycode3/express-js-crash-course/readme.md

 Developers prefer Express due to several advantages: </br>
 1.)
 Rapid Development: It speeds up development by providing ready-to-use functions and simplifying common tasks, reducing the amount of code needed compared to raw Node.js. </br>
+2.)
+JavaScript Ecosystem: Being a JavaScript framework, it allows developers to use

 ✔️ When Creating A Express.js Project: </br>
 	**NOTE:** When starting a new “nodejs project”. </br>